memextech/fullstack-ai-app-template/paths/voice-notes.md

 - When the user clicks on the stop button, the app stops recording and transcribes the voice note using the Deepgram real-time voice API.
 - While the user is speaking, there is a clean, simple animation on the screen along with the realtime transcription of the voice note.
 - The user can click the stop button to stop the recording.
-- After ther is done recording, the note is automatically saved with the date, time, and the transcription of the voice note into the Firebase Firestore database.
+- After ther is done recording, the note is automatically saved with the date, time, and the transcription of the voice note into the local IndexDB database.
 - Now, the app displays the note in a list of all notes on the home screen.

-This application is set-up with existing configuration for Deepgram APIs and Firebase.
+This application is set-up with existing configuration for Deepgram APIs.
 Implement all the functionality in the flow above while using the existing codebase as a starting point, but fully modify the codebase to fit the flow and functionality described above.